 A day at the races

 Visit Ayr Racecourse and you can expect to see the most prestigious, high-quality races held in Scotland.
-Home to the Scottish Grand National and William Ayr Gold Cup Festival, it’s no surprise the 13 furlong length track - which was opened in 1907 - is often referred to as Scotland’s premier racecourse.
+Home to the Coral Scottish Grand National Festival and William Hill Ayr Gold Cup Festival, it’s no surprise that this Grade 1 course - which was opened in 1907 - is considered to be Scotland’s premier racecourse.
 The track hosts both flat and jumps fixtures, including hurdles, chases and National Hunt flat races.

 Venture to the Scottish Borders and you’ll find Kelso Racecourse situated in an idyllic market town.
 Formed in 1822, it is known as ‘Scotland’s Friendliest Racecourse’ and has won Best Small Course in Scotland and the North of England.

 All of Kelso’s races now operate exclusively under National Hunt rules, meaning all events feature hurdles of some sort.
 Its principal races are steeplechases (particularly challenging for both jockey and horse), with the most notable being the King’s Own Challenge Cup.
 Kelso Racecouse also hosts most of its events during winter months.

 Those who travel to Hamilton Park Racecourse will be treated to a glamorous venue that mixes thoroughbred racing with occasional live music gigs.
 Lying just 12 miles south-east of Glasgow, the course has long been known for its pioneering nature since it opened in 1782.
 Not only did it host the first evening fixture in 1947, but it also held the first morning meeting in 1971.

 Hamilton remains Scotland’s only dedicated Flat track, hosting 18 race meetings throughout the summer including the Super Six meetings.
 The course has also enjoyed a number of musical concerts from the likes of Sophie Ellis-Bextor and Alesha Dixon.